Implemented: Aug. 19, 2015

 - Eligibility: It is generally expected that occasionally, an employee who has not been supplied a University-owned cell phone may find it convenient or useful to use their personal cell phone to conduct University-related business and that such occasional use alone does not constitute a valid justification absent other factors.
 Such factors include (a) sufficient frequency and regularity such as to justify year-round coverage, (b) otherwise significant out-of-pocket cost to the employee, (c) significant travel involved in position, (d) whether the job function can in large part be performed without the use of a cell phone, and (e) whether the nature of the cell phone use is vital and urgent to the business purposes of the University.

-- Application Process: After a review of the eligibility criteria in paragraph 1 above, supervisors who deem that a University-provided cell phone is absolutely necessary for one of their employees to adequately complete their job functions, should submit a formal written application to their area Vice President stating why the job cannot be adequately performed without a University-provided cell phone and explaining how the eligibility criteria in paragraph 1 is met.
+- Application Process: After a review of the eligibility criteria, supervisors who deem that a University-provided cell phone is absolutely necessary for one of their employees to adequately complete their job functions, should submit a formal written application to their area Vice President stating why the job cannot be adequately performed without a University-provided cell phone and explaining how the eligibility criteria is met.
 The VP will carefully review the request and the justifications provided by the supervisor.
 The VP will also consider the possibility and potential to shift workloads to other employees who already have use of a University-provided cell phone.
-If the Area VP approves the request, the request (including the related justification) will then be forwarded by the VP via email to the cell phone manager in Information Technology department.
-The cell phone manager will contact the user and begin the process to order a new cell phone.
+If the Area VP approves the request, the request, including the related justification, will then be forwarded by the VP via email to the cell phone manager in the Information Technology department – currently Brandon Aberle.
+The cell phone manager will contact the employee and begin the process establish the employee on the University cell phone plan.

-- Ownership: The physical handset, once delivered, is the property of the user.
-While in the employ of WWU, and part of the University cell phone plan, the WWU reserves the right to remotely clean/wipe/reformat the device if it is deemed necessary and appropriate to protect institutional data or security.
+- Ownership: The physical handset, once delivered, is the property of the employee.
+While in the employ of WWU, and part of the University cell phone plan, WWU reserves the right to remotely clean/wipe/reformat the device if it is deemed necessary and appropriate to protect institutional data or security.

-- Replacement Cycle: Existing users are eligible to upgrade their current cell phone to a new model after a minimum of 12 months of use.
-However, if an employee’s cell phone is lost, stolen, becomes damaged or inoperable prior to the normal 12-month upgrade cycle a standard phone will be provided at no cost.
+- Replacement Cycle: Employees are eligible to upgrade their current cell phone model (at WWU’s discounted pricing) after a minimum of 24 months of use.
 For alternate phones, employees will be responsible for the entire upgrade cost as per paragraph 4 above.
-Upgrades prior to eligibility, excluding damaged devices, are prohibited.
+Upgrades prior to eligibility, are prohibited.
+If an employee’s cell phone is lost, stolen, becomes damaged or inoperable prior to the normal 24-month upgrade cycle a standard phone will be provided at no cost.

 - Accessories: Accessories beyond those which come with the standard phone are the personal responsibility of the employee and may not be purchased with University or departmental funds.
 This includes car chargers, blue tooth devices, protection cases and the like.